 In the 1980′s, Bell, a helmet manufacturer, was keen to expand the market for bicycle helmets, its most profitable product.
 It approached the Snell foundation and offered funding for research on bicycle helmets.
-The Snell foundation chose avid bicycle helmet lobbyists to conduct this “research”.
+The Snell foundation chose avid helmet lobbyists to conduct this “research”.

-The infamous misleading “research”
+The misleading “research”

 How can helmets reduce 85% of head injuries considering they don’t cover the face where 70% of head injuries are?

-They compared a helmeted group who rode supervised in parks with an un-helmeted group who rode unsupervised on busy roads, and then attributed all the difference in head injuries to helmets.
+They compared a helmeted group who rode supervised in parks with an un-helmeted group who rode unsupervised on busy roads.
+The difference between the two groups was attributed to helmets.
 They failed to consider confounding factors, a common error in statistics.

 This flawed study was widely criticized.
-Flaws included failure to select a representative control group, a misuse of the odds-ratio (making the 85% claim invalid), a lack of serious injuries involving motor vehicles, and failure of adjust the results by age group.
-The study is so full of errors.
+It failed to select a representative control group.
+It misused of the odds-ratio.
+It lacked of serious injuries involving motor vehicles.
+It failed of adjust the results by age group.
+The study is full of errors.

 “The study compares groups of cyclists who chose to wear helmets with those who did not.
 Many variables, such as the reasons for wearing a helmet and attitudes to risk, were not controlled for by the researchers and may have influenced the results.”

 This research became a model for further “research” replicating its flaws and bias.
-Such research, based on small samples, tends to jump to a premeditated conclusion far too eagerly, with a disturbing lack of scientific discipline.
-Most studies exaggerate the protection provided by helmets while ignoring the increase in accidents.
-This one-sided view has deceived many people.
-Once something becomes accepted as the norm, the medical research field takes some time to correct its mistakes.
+Such research tends to jump to a predetermined conclusion.
+Such studies exaggerate the protection provided by helmets while ignoring the increase in accidents.
+The sheer volume of this “research” has misled the medical community.

 The vested interests behind this “research”